We are VluchtelingenWerk Nederland. We can be reached by telephone.

 We do use some other organisations to perform tasks for us, but these are just processors.
 For example, our website is hosted using Navara.
 So they process personal data only on our behalf and under our supervision, for the purposes we have determined and under strict confidentiality.

 If we process your personal data, you have the right to see, alter and delete your personal data.
 In addition, you have the right to object and the right to data portability.

 Below, we refer you to separate privacy statements on the website of VluchtelingenWerk Nederland.
 There, we explain in more detail which personal data we collect, how we do so, for which purposes and on the basis of which principles.

-Do you have any questions about this statement or your privacy rights?
-If so, please email email@example.com.
-Or email our data protection officer directly: firstname.lastname@example.org.
+If you have any questions about this statement or your privacy rights, please email email@example.com or email our data protection officer directly: firstname.lastname@example.org.